DOWNTOWN SAN JUAN CULTURAL ARTS DISTRICT

 • DIA DE LOS MUERTOS

-Symbols of Dia de los muertos
+Dia de los muertos IN DOWNTOWN SAN JUAN

 • Mestizo origins (Spanish and Indian heritage)